williamdemeo/Math207-Spring2015/schedule/README.md

 ---------------------------------------------------------

-### CHAPTER 5: INNER PRODUCT SPACES

 **Tuesday 3/24**
+4.7 Coordinates and Change of Basis
 5.1 Length and Dot Product in R<sup>n</sup>

+### CHAPTER 5: INNER PRODUCT SPACES

+**Thursday 3/26**
 5.2 Inner Product Spaces

-**Thursday 3/26**
-5.3 Orthonormal Bases: Gram-Schmidt Process
-5.4 Mathematical Models and Least Squares Analysis
-**QUIZ 7:** 4.6--4.8
+**QUIZ 7:** 4.6--4.7

 (Friday 3/27: **last day to drop**)

 ---------------------------------------------------------

 **Tuesday 3/31**
-5.5 Applications of Inner Product Spaces
-QR-Factorization, Orthogonal Matrices, Change of Basis
+5.3 Orthonormal Bases: Gram-Schmidt Process
+5.4 Mathematical Models and Least Squares Analysis

 ## APRIL

-### CHAPTER 6: LINEAR TRANSFORMATIONS

 **Thursday 4/2**
-6.1 Introduction to Linear Transformations
-6.2 The Kernel and Range of a Linear Transformation
+5.5 Applications of Inner Product Spaces
 **QUIZ 8:** 5.1--5.3

 ---------------------------------------------------------

 **Tuesday 4/7**
+QR-Factorization, Orthogonal Matrices
 Review and catch up

 **Thursday 4/9**
-**TEST 2** (Chapters 4 and 5)
+**TEST 2** (Sections 4.1--4.7 and 5.1--5.5)

 --------------------------------------------------------

-### EIGENVALUES AND EIGENVECTORS
+### CHAPTER 6: LINEAR TRANSFORMATIONS

 **Tuesday 4/14**
+6.1 Introduction to Linear Transformations
+6.2 The Kernel and Range of a Linear Transformation

+**Thursday 4/16**
+6.2 The Kernel and Range of a Linear Transformation
 6.3 Matrices for Linear Transformations
+(no quiz this week)

+---------------------------------------------------------
+**Tuesday 4/21**
 6.4 Transition Matrices and Similarity

-**Thursday 4/16**
 6.5 Applications of Linear Transformations

+### EIGENVALUES AND EIGENVECTORS

+**Thursday 4/23**
+7.1 Eigenvalues and Eigenvectors
+**QUIZ 8:** 6.1--6.2

 ---------------------------------------------------------
-**Tuesday 4/21**
+**Tuesday 4/28**
-7.1 Eigenvalues and Eigenvectors

-**Thursday 4/23**
 7.2 Diagonalization
 7.3 Symmetric Matrices and Orthogonal Diagonalization
-**QUIZ 8:** 6.3--6.5

----------------------------------------------------------
-**Tuesday 4/28**
+**Thursday 4/30**
 7.4 Applications of Eigenvalues and Eigenvectors

-**Thursday 4/30**
-Population Growth and Dynamical Systems (I)
-The Fibonacci Sequence
-**QUIZ 9:** 7.1--7.3
+**QUIZ 9:** 7.1--7.2